Manu343726/Manu343726.github.io/_posts/2016-01-30-reflection-intro.markdown

 that's not very useful if playing with that info means having a codebase that looks more like HTML than C++ (Try [Hana](https://github.com/boostorg/hana), it may ease the pain).

-So for most of the cases, I don't like compile-time reflection, or to be more specific, I don't like reflection/type-introspection tools that cannot be queried using simple syntax.
+So for most of the cases, I don't like compile-time (static) reflection, or to be more specific, I don't like reflection/type-introspection tools that cannot be queried using simple syntax.